Adityaraj042003/ecommerce-customer-behavior-analysis/README.md

 ### SQL (PostgreSQL)

-- Data cleaning
+- Data cleaning and data validation
-- Feature engineering
+- Business queries for analytical insights
-- Aggregations using SUM() and GROUP BY
+- Aggregations using SUM(),COUNT() and GROUP BY

 ### Python